Care home fees - Who pays?

 There are times where you could still be refused a DPA.
 For example, if the value of your home is low.

 If you don’t meet the criteria for a DPA you can still ask for one.
-But the local authority does not have to give you a DPA if you don’t meet the criteria.
+But the local authority doesn’t have to give you a DPA if you don’t meet the criteria.

 When you are discharged from certain sections of the Mental Health Act 1983 (MHA) you can get free after-care in the community.
 This is known as ‘section 117 after-care.’